-Suboxone helps to prevent relapse.
-As long as you’re tempted to return to opioid drugs, Suboxone could help you.
-For some people, that strong pull never really goes away.
+Suboxone is proven to help reduce opioid cravings and withdrawal symptoms and prevent relapse., As long as you’re tempted to return to opioid drugs, Suboxone could help you.
+For some people, that strong urge never really goes away.

-Substance use can fundamentally alter brain structures.
-Using medications like Suboxone allows people overcoming OUD the time they need to heal these structures.
+Opioid misuse can fundamentally alter brain structure, chemistry and functioning.
+Using medications like Suboxone allows people in treatment for OUD the time they need to heal these changes.

-The dose you need and the length of your treatment can vary due to these factors:
+The dose you need and the length of your Suboxone treatment can vary due to these factors:

 - Underlying conditions: Mental health issues like depression or anxiety can raise your relapse risks.
 If you have these issues, you may need to stay on Suboxone longer.